 The British artists Bruno Munro who created the Fields of Lights Uluru now has other exhibitions all over Australia.
-The latest is Darwin, the capital of the Northern Territory and recently another one was set up in Albany in Western Australia for Anzac Day.
+The latest is in Darwin, the capital of the Northern Territory, and recently another one was set up in Albany in Western Australia for Anzac Day.

 Why I Said that this Trip will be a New Beginning for Me

-On the second day of the tour, our guide Susan had to go back to Alice Springs to take care of her injury.
-So, we were woken up by Toto’s Africa; a song that I associate with my trip to South Africa and the article I wrote about for Rovers Magazine.
+On the second day of the tour, our guide Susan (the name is changed) had to go back to Alice Springs to take care of her injury.
+So, we were woken up by Toto’s Africa; a song that I associate with my safari trip to South Africa and the article I wrote about for Rovers Magazine.

 Our new guide was a very tall, bearded man with the warmest energy I have ever met.
 Long story short, he is now my husband, and this is why I now live in Australia.
 Our first ‘date’ was when he joined me in visiting Fields of Lights.
 I tell you – this is one of the best places for romantic rendezvous!
 Or even better – to renew your vows.

 Don’t plan your trip based on your previous travel experience.
 When travelling to Australian cities, your previous travel experience can be of help.
 But once you are out of the cities, forget everything you know.
 Read a lot, research a LOT.
 The biggest misconception times and times again mentioned in all kinds of travel tips and guides about Australia is DISTANCE.
 And still, you can’t imagine the hugeness of the distances if you haven’t been there.

 If you meet love during your travels, give it a chance.
 You never know.